 In May of each preceding year of operation, the charter school will complete the California Department of Education form that requires choosing either direct funding or local funding.
-The charter school is a direct funded school.
+This will be done after weighing the benefits of both options.

 C. Potential liability effects, if any, upon the school and upon the district.
 SCUSD Administrative Regulation on Charter Schools Article III Paragraph (6) Section (c) page 9.